Lawrence Rinder

 Lawrence R. Rinder is a contemporary art curator and museum director.
 He directed the Berkeley Art Museum and Pacific Film Archive (BAMPFA) from 2008 to 2020.
+Since 2014, Rinder has been a board member and advisor of Kadist.

 Education

-Rinder received a B.A. in art from Reed College and an M.A. in art history from Hunter College.
+Rinder received a Bachelor of Arts in art from Reed College and a Master of Arts in art history from Hunter College.
 He has held teaching positions at UC Berkeley, Columbia University, and Deep Springs College.

-He was the Dean of Graduate Studies at California College of the Arts in San Francisco, a position he was appointed to in 2004.
+He was the Dean of the College at California College of the Arts in San Francisco, a position he was appointed to in 2004.

 Career

 Exhibitions

 Rinder served as the Anne and Joel Ehrenkranz Curator of Contemporary Art at the Whitney Museum of American Art where he organized exhibitions including "The American Effect", "BitStreams", the 2002 Whitney Biennial, and "Tim Hawkinson", which was given the 2005 award for best monographic exhibition in a New York museum by the United States chapter of the International Association of Art Critics.
 Prior to the Whitney, Rinder was founding director of the CCA Wattis Institute for Contemporary Arts, in San Francisco, and served as Assistant Director and Curator for Twentieth-Century Art at the Berkeley Art Museum and Pacific Film Archive.
 Among the many exhibitions he organized at these institutions are "Searchlight: Consciousness at the Millennium" (1999), "Knowledge of Higher Worlds: Rudolf Steiner's Blackboard Drawings" (1997), "Louise Bourgeois: Drawings" (1996), "In a Different Light" (1995), "Félix González-Torres" (1994), and "Where There Is Where There: The Prints of John Cage" (1989).

 In September 2007, the Judah L. Magnes Museum in Berkeley, California, opened an installation guest curated by Rinder entitled Shahrokh Yadegari: Through Music.
 This installation served as the latest exhibition in the Museum's REVISIONS series, in which contemporary artists create original installations based on objects in the Museum's extensive collections.